-Anonymous asked: hurry up and do this with me TUMBLR SUMMER DIET xDOTx COM
+Anonymous said: hurry up and do this with me TUMBLR SUMMER DIET xDOTx COM

 Cool story bro.
 Go on…

-Anonymous asked: Thank you for your help about the international test.
+Anonymous said: Thank you for your help about the international test.
 Do you know if there is one in Canada?
 I know they have the 'red seal' but only applies to the country.

 As far as I know, Red Seal is the only real certification in Canada for chefs.

-Anonymous asked: Is there such thing as an international test to become a certified cook?
+Anonymous said: Is there such thing as an international test to become a certified cook?

 Yes, from the American Culinary Federation.
 There are actually 5 levels:

 You can read about it or watch videos about it here: Certified Master Chef from the American Culinary Federation.

 I think there are only around 60 or so Certified Master Chefs in the world.
 Honestly, it’s kind of a waste of time and money to do the exams.
 You don’t need them to be a chef.

 I’ve gotten a lot of questions about whether I’m back on Tumblr, since people are seeing my comments and likes again, I suppose.